We hope this guide to Lake Powell, Glen Canyon and Page, Arizona will a valuable resource for your incredible journey.

 Lake Powell is a massive, adventure playground with breathtaking scenery.
 This is a very busy and popular area.
-To avoid disappointment, be sure to make reservations well in advance for tours, accommodations and houseboating on Lake Powell.
+To avoid disappointment, be sure to make reservations well in advance for tours, river rafting, accommodations and houseboating on Lake Powell.

 Stunning Lake Powell is 186 miles/299 kilometers long as it twists and winds through 96 side canyons.
 It hugs a spectacular, ever-changing, eroded coastline of nearly 2,000 miles/3218 kilometers.